sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 For the moment, we will act as if these are absolutely trustworthy facts.
-In real life, this kind of absolutely trustworthy background knowledge does not exist, and so if we want to rely on these facts we will just have make the *assumption* that these things are true.
+In real life, this kind of absolutely trustworthy background knowledge does not exist, and so if we want to rely on these facts we will just have to make the *assumption* that these things are true.
 However, since these assumptions may or may not be warranted, we might need to check them.
 For now though, we will keep things simple.